rodrigoelp/little-stories/Unlikely adventures/30-Chapter-30.md

 *"But I thought, the spirits could only show themselves in their worlds or around the pillar outside?"* - followed up Hannah, in an attempt to understand the current state of the events.

-*"Ha!"* - reacted Fladdermoss with the same tone someone would use to explain how wrong you are - *"Are there rules written somewhere that we should follow?
+*"Ha!"* - reacted Fladdermöss with the same tone someone would use to explain how wrong you are - *"Are there rules written somewhere that we should follow?
 No little girl, we are free to roam everywhere in the cave of prophecies."*

 Hannah continued to examine the spirit in front of her - *"But the statue... you look very different!"*

-Fladdermoss gave a gentle look at Hannah whilst slowly approaching Sam - *"Should I examine her as well?"*
+Fladdermöss gave a gentle look at Hannah whilst slowly approaching Sam - *"Should I examine her as well?"*

 Sam shook his head.

 *"Very well then"* - She whispered to Sam - *"You have learnt your lesson."* - and winked at Sam.
 He didn't reply, he focused on the warmth the lime flame produced at it touched his fingers.

-Fladdermoss once more deviated her gaze towards Hannah and Amir - *"Off you go then, I shall see you at the gathering, just before the Tiger summons you.
+Fladdermöss once more deviated her gaze towards Hannah and Amir - *"Off you go then, I shall see you at the gathering, just before the Tiger summons you.
 Chop-chop!"* - she said in a motherly tone, ushering the kids out of her chamber.

 As Hannah and Amir walked past the gate's umbral, Hannah whispered to Amir - *"You have been unnaturally quiet."*